How many EMTs and paramedics were killed on 9/11?

-Mohammad Salman Hamdani, a part-time FDNY EMS EMT and member of the NYPD Cadet Corps, was killed on 9/11.
+Mohammad Salman Hamdani, an EMT who was reported by the New York Times to have volunteered as an EMT for a year and was also a member of the NYPD Cadet Corps, was killed on 9/11.
 According to a Wikipedia article, Hamdani was on his way to work at Rockefeller University, but after the attack went to the scene to help.
 His body, identified with DNA match, was found with his medical bag and identification in the North Tower rubble.
 Hamdani is listed on panel S-66, the north edge of the South Memorial Pool, an area for people who worked in or were visiting the South Tower or other areas of the complex.

 Sergeant Mitchell Scott Wallace was killed in the attacks while working in his capacity as New York State Unified Court System court officer.
 Wallace was also Bayshore Volunteer Ambulance Corps EMT.
 He appears on panel S-26 with two other court officers.

 Too many have died